A DIVISION OF THE UROLOGY GROUP

 Will I be sterile as soon as the operation is over?
 Contrary to what many people think, a man is not sterile immediately after the procedure.
 Residual sperm are present above the site where the vas is divided.
 Until these sperm cells have been released in subsequent ejaculations, a man is still fertile and capable of producing pregnancy.
 Typically, it takes several months after vasectomy for the remaining sperm above the block to be ejaculated.
 A semen sample is checked at two months postoperatively to determine if any sperm are left.
 Until the semen sample shows no sperm left, a couple should continue with another form of birth control.

 Are the effects of the surgery permanent?
 Yes.
 For all intents, a man should be considered permanently sterile.
-The chance of the two ends “rejoining” is extremely rare, less than 1 in 200 to 1 in 1,000.
+The chance of the two ends “rejoining” is about 1 in 200.
 The divided ends of the vas do not actually grow back together.
 Rather, sperm, which are active swimmers, can escape from one end of the vas and find their way into the other end.
 If this happens, so called “recanalization”, it is most likely to occur within the first several months after the procedure.
 That is an additional reason to wait until at least two months after the vasectomy procedure to check the semen analysis to determine if there are any sperm left.